 - pink, white and green for a little girl’s bedroom

 - bright primary colours for a circus party

 - shades of green for St Patrick’s Day

 - red, pink and black/white for a Valentines Day party

 - black, red and white for B!

 I have written a no-sew version of this tutorial for Melissa at Suger Coat It.
-She will be posting it tonight so I’ll be back with the link then.
 You can also read my tip about directional fabric over there.